eerimoq/nala/README.rst

 parameters.
 Overrides ``--rename-parameters-file``.

-Use ``--no-implementation`` when the implementation of functions starting with given pattern are not available in the binary (and therefore should not be called by the generated code, as the linker would give an error).
+Use ``--no-implementation`` when the implementation of functions matching given Unix shell-style wildcards pattern are not available in the binary (and therefore should not be called by the generated code, as the linker would give a relocation error).
 This option may be given multipe times.
 An alternative to using this option is to manually implement the missing functions.
 Here is an example implementation of ``foo()`` that makes the test fail if called.

 .. code-block:: c